chaule97/stock-logistics-warehouse/stock_orderpoint_manual_procurement/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Dung Tran <dungtd@trobz.com>
+   -  Chau Le <chaulb@trobz.com>

 Other credits
 -------------

-The migration of this module from 13.0 to 14.0 was financially supported by Camptocamp
+The migration of this module from 13.0 to 14.0 and 15.0 to 18.0 was financially supported by Camptocamp

 Maintainers
 -----------